EnKrypt/arvind.io/src/pages/posts/self-hosted-home-server-vs-cloud/index.md

 Ultimately, it boils down to what your needs and preferences are.

-Do you like dealing with computer hardware enough to spend time cleaning, maintaining and upgrading it; along with tolerating the heat, noise, etc.?
+Do you enjoy dealing with computer hardware enough to put up with the heat, noise, cleaning, maintenance, upgrading, etc.?
 Then go ahead and build your own <span class="choice-a">home server</span>.

 If availability is your main goal or you'd rather pay a little extra for a more hands off experience, the <span class="choice-b">cloud</span> might be right for you.

 What you choose past this point is up to you.
 Both options have clear pros and cons.
-However, they both involve a certain degree of commitment as with anything self-hosted.

 There is rarely ever a one-size-fits-all solution in computers, so keep experimenting and don't let a fear of trying out new things hold you back.

-I'd love to hear what unique challenges you faced going down your route.
+Thanks for reading, and I'd love to hear what unique challenges you faced going down your route.